 I like to use three cubes: one for dresses/shirts, a second for pants or other bulky items, and a third for all of the smaller items I don’t want to misplace (e.g., phone and laptop chargers, socks, underwear).

-10. Packable Cooler Bag
+11. Packable Cooler Bag

 It’s all about picnics in wildflower-carpeted meadows and majestic waterfalls here!
 In fact, you’ll drive past picnic tables thoughtfully placed in the most scenic locations.

 But nobody wants a tepid soda on a warm day or a room temperature sandwich.
 So plan ahead and pack this killer cooler bag.

-11. First Aid Kit
+12. First Aid Kit

 We were on a beautiful hike to Fairy Falls in Yellowstone last summer when I managed a nasty gash on my shin by tripping over an upturned root.

 Don’t be like me.
 Toss this lightweight little kit in your backpack.
 This one covers all the basics and takes up minimal space.
 You can get it on Amazon here.

-12. Water Bottle
+13. Water Bottle

 One of the easiest ways to reduce waste is to stop buying all those plastic water bottles.
 It’s so easy to carry a reusable water bottle in your daypack or carryon.

 Plus, this one doesn’t have the leakage problem of so many water bottles I’ve tried.
-Get your Camelback on Amazon here.
+Get your Camelbak on Amazon here.

-13. High-Speed Portable Phone Charger
+14. High-Speed Portable Phone Charger

 When you look down at your phone and notice that it’s completely out of juice, you just plug it into this handy gizmo and boom!
 It’s all charged up in no time.

 Best of all, it’s tiny so you can bring it on the plane in your carryon and tuck it into your daypack when hiking in Yellowstone.

 You can get yours on Amazon here.

-14. Turkish Towel
+15. Turkish Towel

 If you’ll be swimming in Yellowstone, this is the perfect towel to bring.
 It’s not fluffy like a bath towel; it’s super abosrbent, very soft and dries in no time.

-15. Hand Sanitizer
+16. Hand Sanitizer

 When you’re in and out of airplanes, airports, and even visitor centers in the national parks, you’re touching objects handled by thousands of people.

 I like this hand sanitizer because it’s alcohol-free and plant-based.
 It’s also orange and vanilla scented, however, so if you’d prefer unscented, those are easy enough to find!

 Parks Packing List: What to Wear in Yellowstone

 Here’s how to dress for Yellowstone in June, July or August: Plan on layers.
 Yellowstone in August is warm but gorgeous.
-Here’s your national park packing list:

-16. Fleece Jacket
+17. Fleece Jacket

 This Columbia jacket fits the bill with two secure zippered pockets and a classic fit.
 Get this cozy fleece on Amazon here.

-17. Lightweight Rain Shell
+18. Lightweight Rain Shell

 To continue with the layering theme, bring a lightweight rain shell.
+This is one of the things you need for Yellowsotne.
 You can toss it on over your fleece if it’s cooler or wear it on its own on a warm but rainy hike.
-This one is perfect as it even has a hood!
-Get it on Amazon here.

-18. Bathing Suit
+19. Bathing Suit